-Make a list of the information that needs to be on your website.
+Or, start from scratch - Make a list of the information that needs to be on your website.

 Open an excel document and begin listing out the webpages you think you'll need based on the information you have to communicate.
 Don't worry yet about organizing everything just right, feel free to just list out things you know people will need to find on your site.

 Decide on level 1 categories—your main navigation items.